Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 # Differences for which it would be nice to improve the AsciiDoc output

-TODO: M has date of revision on title page, but A does not.
-Would be nice to add this to A.

 TODO: In M, cross-references to a top-level section are "Section
 <number>".
 In A they are "Chapter <number>".
 In A they are "Section
 <number.number>" if it is a second level or lower level section.